Aspects of holographic Langevin diffusion in the presence of anisotropic magnetic field

 \section{Conclusion}

-The study of heavy quark transport properties, such as Langevin diffusion coefficients, as functions of parameters such as the temperature, chemical potential, anisotropy or magnetic field strength $\mathcal{B}$ are all of great relevance for the characterization and understanding of the QGP.
+The study of heavy quark transport properties, such as Langevin diffusion coefficients, as functions of parameters like temperature, chemical potential, momentum anisotropy, and magnetic field strength \(\mathcal{B}\), is crucial for characterizing and understanding the QGP.
 In the present work, we take an investigation on relativistic heavy quark diffusion in strongly coupled anisotropic plasma with uniform magnetic field.
 The Langevin diffusion coefficients are calculated within the membrane paradigm in the magnetic branes model which has been extensively studied to investigate the magnetic effects on various observables in strongly coupled QCD scenarios.
-We present several new dynamic properties on Langevin diffusion of a heavy quark in strongly coupled anisotropic plasma with uniform magnetic field in this work, advancing the understanding of heavy quark dynamics in such environments.
+We present several new dynamic properties of Langevin diffusion of a heavy quark in strongly coupled anisotropic plasma with uniform magnetic field in this work, advancing the understanding of heavy quark dynamics in such environments.
 In particular, we clarified how motion velocities shape momentum broadening and its directional dependence.

 To be more specific, we find several new interesting features among the five Langevin diffusion coefficients in the magnetic anisotropic plasma, besides confirming the conclusions found in \cite{Finazzo:2016mhm}.
 By comparing LGV-coefficients for quark motion in different directions, we clarified how motion velocities shape momentum broadening and its directional dependence.
 It is observed that the transverse LGV-coefficients depend more on the direction of motion than the direction of diffusion at the ultra-fast limit, while one would find an opposite conclusion when it comes to a lower moving speed.
-For Longitudinal LGV-coefficients, we find that motion perpendicular to~$\mathcal{B}$ affects the LGV-coefficients more strongly at any fixed velocity.
+For longitudinal LGV-coefficients, we find that motion perpendicular to~$\mathcal{B}$ consistently affects the LGV-coefficients more strongly at any fixed velocity.
 We find all the LGV-coefficients becoming larger with increasing speed, which is similar to the behaviors in the case of both pure SYM theory \cite{Gubser:2006nz,Casalderrey-Solana:2007ahi} and axion-driven anisotropy theory \cite{Giataganas:2013zaa}.
 We also conclude that the transverse LGV-coefficients are more sensitive to the moving velocity in the anisotropic magnetic background than the longitudinal LGV-coefficients.

-In isotropic case, a universal relation~$\kappa_{\parallel}>\kappa_{\perp}$ has been found.
-It is also found the universal property proved are broken in the anisotropic case.
-We find that the universal relation is broken in a new case that a quark moving paralleled to~$\mathcal{B}$, which is different from the fraction found in spatial anisotropy case~\cite{Giataganas:2013hwa}.
-We also find the critical velocity of the violation will become larger with increasing~$\mathcal{B}$.

-We also calculate all five LGV-coefficients for completeness in BTZ background corresponding to strong magnetic field limit~$B\gg T^2$.